Mickael4424/Mickael4424/README.md

 ## Hi there 👋

+🧑‍💻 About me
+IT Student at 42 Nice.
+I 'm currently preparing for the certificate as a Digital Technologies Architect.

+🌍 Location: Nice (France).

+🛠️ Tech Stack
+Languages: C, Python
+Tools: Git, VSCode.

+💻 IT Projects :

+Milestone 0 :
+- Libft
+Milestone 1 :
+- Printf
+- Get_next_line
+- Push_swap

 <!--
 **Mickael4424/Mickael4424** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.